Orlandoo24/online-exam-orlandoo/README.en.md

 - [x] Configure Zipkin link tracking
 - [ ] Master slave copy and read write separation using Sharding JDBC
 - [ ] Build ELK log collection system
+- [ ] Wrap all API in dubbo
+- [ ] Store some of the exam information in es